"awesome, terrible and painful, but amazing"

 How did we get here?

 This event is the product of over 5 years of work.
 Originally designed to range across Utah, the event moved to the Deschutes National Forest in Bend, Oregon, for the 2020 race and will be here going forward.
 In the 2018 inaugural race our only finishers were a relay team from Alabama.
 In 2019 we had no finishers.
 After a lot of conversation and careful planning we decided to move the race and make it easier to manage for participants and their supporters.

 We welcome you to the new generation of the Badcat Ultra Distance Triathlon.

 For complete information including course maps, please visit badcatultra.com.
 The maps are being updated to reflect the new Oregon courses.

 As a 239 mile, crew-supported point-to-point ultra-distance triathlon, the BADCAT is an adventure race for the tough, the gritty, and the goal-oriented.
-The race consists of 50 kilometers of kayaking, 145 miles of mountain biking, and 100k of trail running.
+The race consists of 50 kilometers of kayaking (or SUP), 145 miles of mountain biking, and 100k of trail running.
 The bike and the run are almost entirely on groomed, single-track trails.

 And when you finish, you'll return home knowing you are the baddest cat in your yard.
 Let'em eat that.